Open-Source-Compliance/OSCake/README.md

 ## Getting the OSCX language definitions run:

 1. Install the *Eclipse IDE for Java and DSL Developers* from [https://www.eclipse.org/downloads/packages/](https://www.eclipse.org/downloads/packages/).
-(Alternatively install the Xtext and Xtend into your running instance by calling them from the Eclipse Marketplace)
+(Alternatively install the Xtext and Xtend via the Eclipse Marketplace)
 2. Install a markdown viewer (optional)
-3. Create a new *Eclipse Working Directory* like `ews.dsl`.
+3. Create a new *Eclipse Working Directory* `ews.dsl`.
 4. Inside of this directory create the *Eclipse Working Directories* `ews.xtx.` and `ews.osc`
 5. Start Eclipse and select `ews.dsl/ews.xtx` as working directory.
 6. Switch to the XText view and create two new XText projects with the parameters: